 Premise: Kenny (Harland Davis) accidentally kills a diabetic police horse after feeding it junk food.
-To raise money for his bail, friends Thurgood (Dave Chappelle), Brian (Jim Breuer) and Scarface (Guillermo Díaz) sell government-grade weed that Thurgood steals from his custodial job at a research lab.
+To raise money for his bail, stoner friends Thurgood (Dave Chappelle), Brian (Jim Breuer) and Scarface (Guillermo Díaz) sell government-grade weed that Thurgood steals from his custodial job at a research lab.
 Cameos abound as the scenes grow increasingly ridiculous, including a day-saving appearance from the ghost of Jerry Garcia.

 “Reefer Madness” (1936)

-Premise: Did you know the dreaded marijuana leads fresh-faced teens to commit murder and sexually assault each other, and for everyone to generally lose their minds?
+Premise: Did you know the dreaded marijuana leads fresh-faced teens to commit murder and sexually assault each other, and for everyone else to generally lose their minds?
 That’s what this shoddy propaganda flick, arguably the daddy of all cult films, wanted us to believe, arriving as it did a year before the infamous Marihuana Tax Act of 1937.

 Why it’s worthy: It’s no secret that “Reefer Madness” is neither a good movie nor an effective piece of propaganda.
-It is, however, so hilariously overwrought, wrongheaded and poorly made that its ironic embrace by stoners over the decades (starting in the early 1970s with NORML-sponsored screenings) has made it a gleaming touchstone for anti-cannabis hysteria.
+It is, however, so overwrought, wrongheaded and poorly made that its ironic embrace by stoners over the decades (starting in the early 1970s with NORML-sponsored screenings) has made it a gleaming touchstone for anti-cannabis hysteria.